Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 Rates start from $140 for full day hire from 7am to 7pm – 2018 prices.

-Discounted rates available for multi day hire from $80 per day and receive 10% discount off boat hire when staying at the Southern Ocean Lookout Guest House.
+Discounted rates are available for multi day hire from $80 per day and receive 10% discount off boat hire when staying at the Southern Ocean Lookout Guest House.

 Also located in Coffin Bay, just over 40kms (30 minutes drive) west of Port Lincoln is Coffin Bay Boat, Water & Bike Hire.